Main characters: Main Characters

 - Poisonous Person: Her body is permanently coated with a cocktail of poisons.

 - Power Incontinence: Can't really control her poisons, which makes her go all out even if she doesn't necessarily want to.

 - Shout-Out: Her name comes from the Ray Bradbury short story collection A Medicine For Melancholy, while her backstory is also similar to "Rappaccini's Daughter".

 - Guide of the Sanzu River

-A shinigami whose job it is to ferry the souls of the dead across the Sanzu River to await judgment.
+A shinigami whose job it is to ferry the souls of the dead across the Sanzu River to await judgment, using her power to manipulate distance to shorten the boat trip when needed.
 However, she's an incorrigible slacker, which ends up leading to the events of Phantasmagoria of Flower Viewnote when the amount of dead souls overwhelms her and begin accumulating in the world of the living.

 - Berserk Button:

 Komachi: "Not underestimating a shinigami would be in your best interest.
 Death comes even for the Celestials, you know?"